Concepts

 Backup Mechanism: Incremental Backup

 The service uses an incremental backup mode.
-This mode targets a Backup Repository (the remote S3 storage) and never exports a full backup after the first one: only the modified data blocks are transferred each cycle.
+This mode targets a Backup Repository (remote S3 storage) and never exports a full backup after the first one: only the modified data blocks are transferred in each cycle.

 Incremental backup targets a remote S3 repository and is optimized for long-term protection.
-It should not be confused with replication (Hot Disaster Recovery) which targets a local Storage Repository — this mode is covered by the virtual machine replication feature.
+It should not be confused with replication (hot Disaster Recovery) which targets a local Storage Repository — this mode is covered by the réplication de machines virtuelles feature.

-The following are the successive steps triggered with each backup job execution:
+Here are the successive steps triggered at each execution of a backup job :

-Upon job launch, the orchestrator requests the hypervisor to create a VM snapshot.
+Upon job launch, the orchestrator requests the hypervisor to create a snapshot of the VM.
 This snapshot serves as a comparison point to calculate the delta relative to the previous reference snapshot.

-The orchestrator compares the new snapshot with the previous reference snapshot using CBT metadata.
-Only data blocks that have changed since the last backup are extracted — not the entire disk.
+The orchestrator compares the new snapshot with the previous reference snapshot via CBT metadata.
+Only the data blocks that have changed since the last backup are extracted — not the entire disk.

 The modified blocks are encrypted on the fly by the orchestrator and then sent via HTTPS/TLS 1.3 to the remote S3 bucket.

-5. S3 retention management (Merge) and Key Backup Interval
+5. Retention Management on S3 (Merge) and Key Backup Interval

-To ensure backup chain integrity, a full backup is forced periodically (typiquement tous les 20 incréments — Key Backup Interval).
+To ensure the integrity of the backup chain, a full backup is forced periodically (typiquement tous les 20 incréments — Key Backup Interval).
 This creates a clean new starting point and limits the impact of potential corruption in any link of the chain.

 Impact on Production Storage Sizing

 The OpenIaaS offering relies on high-performance Block Storage (Fibre Channel / LVM).
-The snapshots used by incremental backup are provisioned in Thick mode: each snapshot consumes on the Storage Repository (SR) the full nominal size of the VM disk, and not just the actual delta.
+Snapshots used by incremental backups are provisioned in Thick mode: each snapshot consumes on the Storage Repository (SR) the full nominal size of the VM disk, and not just the actual delta.

 Consumption example for a VM with a 50 GB disk: